Photovoltaic system: Hybrid

 A hybrid system combines PV with other forms of generation, usually a diesel generator.
 Biogas is also used.
 The other form of generation may be a type able to modulate power output as a function of demand.
 However more than one renewable form of energy may be used e.g. wind.
 The photovoltaic power generation serves to reduce the consumption of non renewable fuel.
 Hybrid systems are most often found on islands.
-Pellworm island in Germany and Kythnos island in Greece are notable examples (both are combined with wind)..
-Pellworm island website (in German) The Kythnos plant has reduced diesel consumption by 11.2%.
+Pellworm island in Germany and Kythnos island in Greece are notable examples (both are combined with wind).
+The Kythnos plant has reduced diesel consumption by 11.2%.

 In 2015, a case-study conducted in seven countries concluded that in all cases generating costs can be reduced by hybridising mini-grids and isolated grids.
 However, financing costs for such hybrids are crucial and largely depend on the ownership structure of the power plant.
 While cost reductions for state-owned utilities can be significant, the study also identified economic benefits to be insignificant or even negative for non-public utilities, such as independent power producers.

 There has also been work showing that the PV penetration limit can be increased by deploying a distributed network of PV+CHP hybrid systems in the U.S. The temporal distribution of solar flux, electrical and heating requirements for representative U.S. single family residences were analyzed and the results clearly show that hybridizing CHP with PV can enable additional PV deployment above what is possible with a conventional centralized electric generation system.
 This theory was reconfirmed with numerical simulations using per second solar flux data to determine that the necessary battery backup to provide for such a hybrid system is possible with relatively small and inexpensive battery systems.
 In addition, large PV+CHP systems are possible for institutional buildings, which again provide back up for intermittent PV and reduce CHP runtime.